andy-guttridge/memory-mixup/README.md

 ### Game over modal dialog

 After the final turn of the game, the player is presented with a modal dialog containing an end of game message with the total score.
 There is a different version of the message if the player hasn't scored anything.

+This modal dialog can also be dismissed by clicking outside of the dialog.

 The game over modal dialog addresses objectives 2, 3 and 4.